insert3coins/EliteDataRelay/README.md

 -   **Text File Output**: Exports cargo data to `out/cargo.txt` for easy integration with other tools (like OBS for streaming).
 -   **Audio Cues**: Plays sounds when monitoring starts and stops.
 -   **Automatic Path Detection**: Automatically finds the default Elite Dangerous player data folder.
+-   **System Tray**: Minimizes to the system tray to run unobtrusively in the background.

 ## 🚀 Getting Started